The Kuttu

 whom?

-The Festival ws organized
+The Festival was organized

 by the Kattaikkuttu

-Sangam, a grassroots, non-profit organization that promotes the cultural
+organization that promotes the cultural

-and economic rights of professional Kattaikkuttu performers.
+and economic rights of professional

 This is the second

-time that the Kattaikkuttu Sangam organized a large-scale theatre Festival.
+time that the Kattaikkuttu Sangam

-A similar event was held in March 2000 (see Festival
+A similar event was held in March 2000

 2000).

-Festival directors: P. Rajagopal
+directors: P. Rajagopal

 & Hanne M. de Bruin

-Festival coordinators: Maitri
+coordinators: Maitri

 Gopalakrishna & Julia Terlunen